 Gisela Maria Bernardes Solymos

-She is an awarded Social Entrepreneur by Ashoka, E&Y and Schwab Foundation and co-founder of several organisations and initiatives, the latest including Catalyst 2030 Global and Catalyst 2030 Brasil, where she is co-chair.
+She is co-founder and former CEO of CREN (Center for Nutritional Recovery and Education), a non-profit organisation based in São Paulo, BR, that treats malnourished children in day hospitals, outpatient clinics and in poor communities, conducts researches and influences public policies.
+She is an awarded Social Entrepreneur by Ashoka, E&Y and Schwab Foundation and co-founder of several organisations and initiatives, the latest including Catalyst 2030 Global and Catalyst 2030 Brasil, where she is currently chair.

 CREN Centre of Nutritional Recovery and Education